 Finding what works for you might take a few tries – so don’t give up!

-Are you in the habit of going for a smoke after sex?
+Are you in the habit of having a smoke after sex?

 If after sex is your trigger to smoke, try talking to your partner to help you get over your craving.